 This article is about De Ruvigny’s Roll of Honour, an important source of information if you are looking for a British armed forces casualty of the First World War.
 This guide is divided into three parts which cover the history of De Ruvigny’s Roll of Honour, how you can view the volumes and what type of information the entries contain.
 Bond of Sacrifice is a similar work which focuses on officer casualties between August 1914 and June 1915.
-I have also created other guides to researching those who served in the British Army during the war and offer a soldier research service:
+I have also created other guides to researching those who served in the British Army during the war:

 De Ruvigny’s Roll Of Honour